 - Insulin and glucose tolerance lessens and this can affect not only fat gain but can lead to insulin resistance which in turn can lead to diabetes.

 - Cortisol (the stress hormone) levels are normally low at night and rise in the morning providing adequate sleep is achieved.
 This is used to help wake the body.
-However, when sleep is less than required then the day time levels are low and the body tries to normalise this by increasing them in the evening.
+However, when you get less than required then the day time levels are low and the body tries to normalise this by increasing them in the evening.
 This means that sleep is disrupted and testosterone production is much lower (as both hormones are made from pregnenolone).

 - Normal testosterone levels are needed for muscle maintenance, fat loss and sports performance.